 Imagine an organisation where most employees start and end their workday consistently within a 1-2 hour time range each day.

-All of a sudden, two employees start coming into work much earlier and then leaving at the same time as usual.
+Two employees suddenly start coming into work much earlier and then leaving at the same time as usual.

-This could be completely normal and due to them having a seasonal increase in workload, or working on a project with a client in another time-zone which requires them to be in early.
+This could be completely normal, perhaps due to a seasonal increase in workload, or working on a project with a client in another time-zone which requires them to be in early.

 This could also be an indicator that they are up to no good and are trying to avoid being watched.